Abigail’s Party (1977) dir. Mike Leigh

 w/ Carroll Baker, Susan Tyrrell, Perry King, Geraldine Smith, Cyrinda Foxe, Brigid Polk-Berlin, Stefani Cassnini, Gordon Oas-Heim, Mary Boylan

 I have great affection for this underrated Factory Production.
 Much like Polyester (1981) is a tempered, more accessible version of John Waters’ earlier films, Bad is a tempered, more accessible version of Warhol’s earlier films.
-Baker (Baby Doll, Baba Yaga) plays electrolysist Hazel who hires out female hit men as a side business.
+Carroll Baker (Baby Doll, Baba Yaga) plays electrolysist Hazel who hires out female hit men as a side business.
 The hit men, including Brigid Polk-Berlin (subject of the 2000 documentary Pie in the Sky), are hilarious.
 Susan Tyrrell is endearingly repulsive as the put upon daughter-in-law.
 Check out her Oscar-nominated performance in John Huston’s Fat City (1972).
 Also noteworthy is NYC icon Cyrinda Foxe, once married to David Johansen of the New York Dolls.
 In an over-the-top splatter scene, a baby is thrown out a second-floor window and a dog sniffs at its bloody corpse on the sidewalk.
-The movie ends on a serious note, however, unexpected and genuinely grim.
-I love Baker but I can’t help but wonder what Bad would be like if Vivian Vance (Ethel Mertz of I Love Lucy) had been cast as initially planned.
+Classy.
+The movie ends on a serious note, however, unexpected and grim.
+I love Baker but I can’t help but wonder what Bad would be like if Vivian Vance (a/k/a Ethel Mertz of I Love Lucy) had been cast as initially planned.
 Originally X-rated.
 105 minutes.
 Note: Bad’s writer George Abagnalo wrote a searing and sexually explicit coming-of-age novel titled Boy on a Pony, published in 2001.
 As for Bad’s other writer, Pat Hackett served as Warhol’s secretary and after his death edited his 20,000 diary pages into the 800-page Andy Warhol’s Diaries, published in 1989.

 Bad Boy Bubby (1993) dir.
 Rolf de Heer